 The Rhode Island State Crime Laboratory has been diligent in providing training opportunities to the Forensic Science, Law Enforcement and Public Safety Communities.
-The training ranges from crime scene processing, blood spatter interpretation, trace evidence collection, latent print processing, firearms reconstruction and many more.
-It is of utmost importance that opportunities for professional development are continuously being offered by the Rhode Island State Crime Lab.
+The training includes: crime scene processing, blood spatter interpretation, trace evidence collection, latent print processing, firearms examination and crime scene reconstruction.
+It is important to the criminal justice community that opportunities for professional development in these areas are continuously being offered by the Rhode Island State Crime Lab.

 Biomedical & Pharmaceutical Sciences 101 – Criminal Investigation:

 Theory and practice of crime scene investigation employing the modern techniques of crime scene preservation, crime scene search and the collection, preservation and transmission of physical evidence.
 Emphasis on photography, the development, lifting and classification of latent fingerprints and report writing.

 Biomedical & Pharmaceutical Sciences 102 – Criminal Investigation: